Being fair to oneself – and to others

 It again emphasises that gender pay gap analysis shows gaps below 1% in pay for male and female employees “in similar roles across our core financial hubs”, an interesting geographical narrowing and also clearly ignoring the general experience that the issues in gender pay arise most often because of differential opportunities for men and women, which tend to lead to a skewing of roles away from strict ‘similarity’.
 And note that it has a marked gender skew overall in staff, given that only 41% are female.

 If we set aside these limitations, this discussion of fairness seems fine as far as it goes, but it barely begins to address the promise of the titles given to it.
 This is not UBS ‘supporting pay fairness’; this is simply the bank not overtly discriminating in its treatment of different staff – which in many countries and cases will in any case be illegal.
-The actual question of supporting pay fairness might acknowledge realities outside the bank, rather than this internal focus.
+An actual discussion of the challenge of supporting pay fairness might acknowledge realities outside the bank, rather than this internal focus.
 The financialisation of our economies has helped fuel the broad inequalities that our world faces, as financial institutions, competing with each other for ‘talent’, bid up the pay of individuals well beyond what is affordable or realistic (even imaginable) for most businesses.
 The closest UBS comes to a proper understanding of what a broader mindset about fair pay, looking beyond the financial sector, might actually imply is this comment, which at least acknowledges some external benchmark:

 “We also aim to ensure that all employees are paid at least a living wage.
 We regularly assess employees’ salaries against local living wages, using benchmarks defined by the Fair Wage Network.
 Our analysis in 2025 showed that employees’ salaries were at or above the respective benchmarks.”